-Using remindersYou can add up to five reminders to your events so you don’t forget when an event starts.
+Using remindersYou can add up to five reminders to your events so you don’t miss your events.
 Google Calendar offers three types of reminders:

 - Email reminders: When using this reminder, Google will send an email to your Google Calendar email address.

 - SMS reminders (no longer supported by Google for most customers): When using this reminder, Google will send a SMS message to the mobile phone number that you have configured on the Google Calendar website under “Settings > Calendar settings > Mobile setup”.

 - Pop-up reminders: These reminders will display a popup window in your browser and on your iPhone.
 While the email and SMS reminders are completely handled by Google Calendar, the pop-up reminders are displayed by CalenGoo on the iPhone and have a few additional configuration options, please see below.